 Remember that each hair strand is independent.
 One could be in a growing phase while the others are in a resting phase.

 It is possible that the hair follicle that has been affected by waxing is growing hair at the same time when the other hair follicles, which were previously in their resting phase, are now growing hair as well.

 What About Bikini Waxing?
 Does Brazilian Waxing produce finer hairs?

 Same thing for Brazilian waxing.
 The waxing process doesn’t really change based on where on the body you wax.
 It’s more about how the hairs grow from the follicles.

 Reasons Why You Should Still Wax Your Hair

-Just because hair waxing may not thin out your hair as you hoped might lead you to doubt this method of hair removal.
+Just because hair waxing may not thin out your hair as you hoped, it’s still worth waxing!

-However, even if it doesn’t make your hair thinner, there are still many reasons why you should choose waxing as an option to remove unwanted body hair.
+Even if it doesn’t make your hair thinner, there are many reasons why you should choose waxing as an option to remove unwanted body hair.

 These reasons include:

 Cuts on the skin are nasty, even if they are very small, and even if you don’t easily notice them.
 A cut on the skin gives bacteria access to your body.
 This could lead to an infection if left untreated.